Global-Ecosystems-Atlas/.github/profile/README.md

 The Atlas will empower decision-makers with insights for sustainable development and a deeper understanding of Earth's ecological diversity.
 It will provide everything you need to know about the distribution, change, condition and risks of ecosystems worldwide.

-The Atlas will combine existing high-quality ecosystem maps and new ecosystem maps to fill data gaps.
-By enabling collaboration across sectors and countries, the Atlas will generate knowledge and insights on ecosystems, help improve and scale existing initiatives, and enhance consistency and coherence in stock-taking, reporting, and decision-making.
+The Atlas combines existing high-quality ecosystem maps with new ecosystem maps developed in-house to fill remaining data gaps.
+By enabling collaboration across sectors and countries, the Atlas generates knowledge and insights on ecosystems, helps improve and scale existing initiatives, and enhances consistency and coherence in stock-taking, reporting, and decision-making.

 ### Explore the Atlas [here!](https://globalecosystemsatlas.org/)

-# About the Atlas GitHub pages
+# About the Global Ecosystems Atlas GitHub organisation

-On these pages you will find the repositories that manage all the phases of Atlas production, including: data cataloguing, dataset cross-referencing, map synthesis and app production:
+On these pages you will find the repositories that manage all major units of work to support Atlas production, including: data cataloguing, dataset cross-referencing, map synthesis and app production:

 ### 1. [Data catalogue](https://github.com/Global-Ecosystems-Atlas/data-catalogue)
-This repo contains code and other information used to manage the cataloguing pipeline.
+This repository contains code and other information used to manage the cataloguing pipeline.
 In here you'll find lists of all datasets assessed for inclusion in the Atlas, along with detailed information and metadata.

 ### 2. [Cross-reference tables](https://github.com/Global-Ecosystems-Atlas/cross-reference-tables)
- This repository also contain correspondence tables which explain how source dataset map classes are assigned to Ecosystem Functional Groups within IUCN's Global Ecosystem Typology.
+This repository contains cross-referencing tables which explain how source dataset map classes are assigned to Ecosystem Functional Groups within IUCN's Global Ecosystem Typology.

 ### 3. [Data processing and synthesis map production](https://github.com/global-ecosystems-atlas/synthesis)
-This repo contains code and other information used to process all input data sources and synthesise into the final 119 layers of the Global Ecosystems Atlas.
+This repository contains code and other information used to process all input data sources and synthesise into the final 119 layers of the Global Ecosystems Atlas.

 # Frequently Asked Questions